 Haitian International is not only committed to producing plastic injection molding machines with excellent performance and quality, but also strives to help customers build environmentally friendly, energy-efficient factories.
 As part of this commitment, Haitian Smart Solutions, a subsidiary of Haitian International, offers complete intelligent injection molding solutions for this purpose, all from a single source.

-The intelligent system planning for injection moulding technology includes the centralised supply of raw materials and water systems, the integration and logistics of automation, information on injection moulding production and other integrated services.
+The intelligent system planning for injection molding technology includes the centralised supply of raw materials and water systems, the integration and logistics of automation, information on injection molding production and other integrated services.